1. Telebroad | Support Center

 Custom Function Variables

-Custom function can have three kinds of variables that can be attached to the Endpoint URL:
+A custom function can have three kinds of variables that can be attached to the Endpoint URL:

-- Header: Header variables can provide additional metadata to the function, such as format and content definitions, agent identification, tracking and proxies, protocol, and many more properties.
+• Header: Header variables can provide additional metadata to the function, such as format and content definitions, agent identification, tracking and proxies, protocol, and many more properties.

 However, the most common use is providing authentication credentials to access the resource.
-For example, a bearer token "Bearer utitmdewe31631trdewgfi", and in which case you should enable the Secret value toggle to hide the value after saving it. - Query: Query variables are used to when the AI needs to obtain additional information from the resource to answer a caller's questions.
+For example, a bearer token "Bearer utitmdewe31631trdewgfi", and in which case you should enable the Secret value toggle to hide the value after saving it.

 For example, if a client calls to ask for a discount on subscription renewal, we can have query variables for the AI to check their current plan, remaining months on it, and if they have any outstanding balance.
 The tool's prompt instructions will have several lines to calculate the discount accordingly.

-Static and Agent Values
+Static and Agent Variables

-- Static: This is a predefined value that you provide, for example an authentication token.
+• Static: This is a predefined value that you provide, for example an authentication token.

-- Key Name: A label that identifies the variable and the value it contains.
+• Key Name: A label that identifies the variable and the value it contains.
 It can be referenced in prompt instructions and, using curly brackets, can be included in the Endpoint URL.

-While not required for static values, descriptive names would help the AI understand better how to process the variable. - Value Type: Specify the data type of the variable as either a String, a Number, an Integer, or a Boolean.
+• Value Type: Specify the data type of the variable as either a String, a Number, an Integer, or a Boolean.

-- Array of values: Checking this box defines the variable as an array containing multiple values.
+• Array of values: Checking this box defines the variable as an array containing multiple values.
 Press Enter or Comma to add each value in the Static Value box.

-- Static Value: The value contained by the variable that is delivered to or fetched from the resource.
+• Static Value: The value contained by the variable that is delivered to or fetched from the resource.
 Make sure it matches the value type, for example a Boolean variable can have a "true" or "false" static value.

-- Secret Value: Toggle this on to hide the value in the Static Value box, especially relevant to passwords and authentication data.
+• Secret Value: Toggle this on to hide the value in the Static Value box, especially relevant to passwords and authentication data.

-- Agent: This is a value that the AI fills in dynamically based on the conversation, for example a client's location or area code.
+• Agent: This is a value that the AI fills in dynamically based on the conversation, for example a client's location or area code.

-- Key Name and Argument Name: The key name is a label that identifies the variable and the value it contains, while the Argument Name is a label for the Argument Description.
+• Key Name and Argument Name: The key name is a label that identifies the variable and the value it contains, while the Argument Name is a label for the Argument Description.

-- Argument Type: Specify the data type of the argument as either a String, a Number, an Integer, or a Boolean
+• Argument Type: Specify the data type of the argument as either a String, a Number, an Integer, or a Boolean

-- Argument Description: Instructions for the AI about the meaning of the variable and how to assign value(s) to it.
+• Argument Description: Instructions for the AI about the meaning of the variable and how to assign value(s) to it.

-- Array of values: Checking this box lets the AI define the variable as an array containing multiple values.
+• Array of values: Checking this box lets the AI define the variable as an array containing multiple values.

-- Max values: (optional) Limits how many values the AI can include in the array.
+• Max values: (optional) Limits how many values the AI can include in the array.

-- Required argument: Marking an argument as required tells the AI it must obtain a value for the variable before it can process the integration function.
+• Required argument: Marking an argument as required tells the AI it must obtain a value for the variable before it can process the integration function.

-- Missing / Invalid Behavior: Tell the AI what to do when it can't properly process and populate the variable or if the variable contains an invalid value.
+• Missing / Invalid Behavior: Tell the AI what to do when it can't properly process and populate the variable or if the variable contains an invalid value.

 Selecting Reject Request tells the AI not to proceed with processing the function.
 You should include directions in the Prompt Instructions field to tell the AI what to do in such a case.

-You can also select Use Default Value to replace the value with the content of the Default Static Value field. - Enum values: Let you define a list of allowed values that the AI needs to select from.
+• Enum values: Let you define a list of allowed values that the AI needs to select from.
 It is applicable when a variable can contain some distinct values and can be useful for preventing erroneous value assignment.

 For example, if we have a Subscription_type variable, we can limit the AI to make a selection only from these values –